-ANS 510 - Adv Ultrasound Tech
+ANS 510 - Advanced Ultrasound Techniques for Body Composition in Livestock

-Advanced Ultrasound Techniques for Body Composition in Livestock - Three semester hours - Cross listed with: ANS 410 This course is designed to provide students with basic knowledge and techniques of real-time ultrasound to measure body composition in Livestock.
+This course is designed to provide students with basic knowledge and techniques of real-time ultrasound to measure body composition in Livestock.
 Students will compose and present a research paper to class members and Professor.

-ANS 511 - Adv Reproductive Physi
+ANS 511 - Adv Reproductive Physiology

-Advanced Reproductive Physiology.
-Three semester hours.
 Recent advances in mammalian reproductive physiology.
 Special emphasis on endocrine chemistry and cellular action.
-Prerequisite: ANS 311.
+Prerequisites: ANS 311.